 This is the question asked at SA Law’s recent "Let’s talk digital" event at the Institute of Directors in London.
-Panellists Chris Cook (Employment), Vanessa Crawley (Corporate), Mike Lewis (Property litigation) and Simon Walsh (Dispute Resolution) touched on a wide range of challenges, and highlighted how a proactive approach to policies and procedures can make all the difference.
+Panellists Chris Cook (Employment), Mike Lewis (Property Dispute Resolution) and Simon Walsh (Dispute Resolution) touched on a wide range of challenges, and highlighted how a proactive approach to policies and procedures can make all the difference.
 Taken directly from the event, here are some key digital risks to bear in mind, and the solutions that keep them in check.

 As you read them, bear in mind the essence of digital risk: it’s not technology that creates the challenge, but how people use it.